-At both ASOW-4 and ASOW-6, the RFR shows considerable improvement over both the neutral log and power laws.
-For ASOW-4, the RFR outperforms the other models in all heights for every profile type, except for having larger errors at 180 and 200 m for LLJs where the RFR failed to capture the wind speed gradient inversion (Table 2, Fig. 10), consistent with the above analysis on the training/validation stations.
-At ASOW-6, the RFR still outperforms the conventional methods overall, but is shown to have a bias comparable to the power law and an MAE comparable to the neutral log law for normal profiles in addition to the higher errors at 180 and 200 m for LLJ profiles (Table 3, Fig. 11).
+590 At both ASOW-4 and ASOW-6, the RFR shows considerable improvement over both the neutral log and power laws.
+For ASOW-4, the RFR outperforms the other models in all heights for every profile type, except for having larger errors at 180 and 200 m for LLJs where the RFR failed to capture the wind speed gradient inversion (Table 2, Fig. 910), consistent with the above analysis on the training/validation stations.
+At ASOW-6, the RFR still outperforms the conventional methods overall, but is shown to have a bias comparable to the power law and an MAE comparable to the neutral log law for normal profiles in addition to the higher 595 errors at 180 and 200 m for LLJ profiles (Table 3, Fig. 1011).
 However, this is not due to a decline in the RFR's performance.
 Instead, the bias and MAE of the RFR for normal profiles at ASOW-6 is comparable to those of the conventional methods as the other methods have increased accuracy at this station compared to at ASOW-4.
 As such, even when the neutral log and power laws are predicting skillfully at the given stations, they are still only comparable to the RFR and do not ever substantially outperform the RFR, except for at the highest heights of the LLJ profiles.
-In addition, the conventional methods never once have performance anywhere comparable to that of the RFR on high shear profiles nor up to the turbine hub heights of LLJ profiles.
+In addition, the conventional methods never once have performance 600 anywhere comparable to that of the RFR on high shear profiles and at nor up to the turbine hub heights of LLJ profiles.
 This shows that the RFR still overall has increased performance over conventional methods at locations independent of training and validation.
-The error metrics at these two independent test stations also provide initial estimates of the uncertainty on the RFR-based estimates at other locations independent of training and validation.
+The error metrics at these two independent test stations also provide initial estimates of the uncertainty on the RFR-based estimates at other locations independent of training and validation...
+For example, at the typical wind turbine hub height (100 m) the RMSE at other independent locations is likely around 1.4 m s-1 (ASOW-4) to 1.8 m s-1 (ASOW-6).